 Plant Based Recovery Meals for Optimal Muscle Repair

-Are you an athlete looking to optimize with a plant-based recovery meal?
+Are you an athlete looking to optimize with plant-based recovery meals?
 Whether you’re a runner, weightlifter, or yoga enthusiast, what you eat after a workout plays a crucial role in muscle repair, energy replenishment, and overall recovery.

 In this guide, we’ll walk you through 5 powerful plant-based recovery meals designed to optimize muscle repair, replenish glycogen, and boost overall recovery.